IanLewis42/GravStorm/readme.txt

   1 - Tiled map

 o display_map <filename> only png format supported.
-REQUIRED Image to display, or images of all the tiles, arranged in a single horizontal line.
-If tiles, each tile must be 64x64 pixels, so the whole image must be (n*64) x 64 pixels.
+REQUIRED Image to display, or images of all the tiles, arranged with eight tiles per row.
+If tiles, each tile must be 64x64 pixels, so the whole image must be (8*64) x (n*64) pixels, where n=number of tiles/8.
   Tiles are displayed 'normal' size;  single image maps are displayed double size.

 o collision_map <filename> only png format supported.
 REQUIRED Similar to display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
-  If tiles, this should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (n*32) x 32 pixels.
+  If tiles, this should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (8*32) x (n*32) pixels.

 o ascii_map <filename>
   Shows the arrangement of tiles to make the map.
 ASCII format, 0-9 for first 10 tiles, A-Z for next 26. ' ' (space) doubles as 0.
 Only applies if map_type = 1